 After you apply, log in to your personal online Admissions account to complete the remaining online forms, request the appropriate recommendations and report grades.
 You can also use this online Admissions account to verify that all forms have been received in the Admissions Office.

-When you apply online, you are automatically registered for the HSPT Exam at Loyola High School on either Saturday January 25, 2014 or February 1, 2014.
+When you apply online, you are automatically registered for the HSPT Exam at Loyola High School on either Saturday January 14, 2017 and January 21, 2017.
 You may take the test on either day.
 Reservations are NOT required.

 Policy of Non-Discrimination

 Loyola High School of Los Angeles admits students regardless of race, color, or ethnic origin, and grants them all the rights, privileges, programs, and activities made available to students at the school.
 Loyola High School does not discriminate on the basis of race, color, or ethnic origin in the administration of its educational policies, admission policies, merit scholarships and financial aid programs, and athletics and other school administered programs.
 Catholic applicants are generally, but not always, given precedence over non-Catholic applicants.